Introduction

 - Server URL:

 https://tou.tools/mcp - The client redirects you to tou.tools to sign in (use your dashboard email + password).
-You'll see a consent screen showing the three tools — click Allow.
+You'll see a consent screen showing the four tools — click Allow.

 - Done.
-The three tools appear in your client's tool list and bill against your account just like REST calls do.
+The four tools appear in your client's tool list and bill against your account just like REST calls do.

 Access tokens are 1-hour JWTs with audience bound to